dventura3/system-design/SAMPLES.md

 - Users should be redirected to the original URL when they visit the short link.
 - Links should expire after a default timespan.

+Some questions we could have asked:
+- Should the service be used only by registered users (i.e. APIs protected only for logged in users), or anyone can use the service? => this would allow us to decide if we need a "user" table, if we need to call an "App ID" or "Cognito" service before actually creating the entry in the URL (in order to validate the user access token), and if we will need to have an Authorization header in the API calls.

 ### Non-functional requirements

 - High availability with minimal latency.